-TheDesignExchange provides a central repository of early design stage methods, engaging all stakeholders in the design community of practice, and integrating online learning with real case studies to demonstrate the methods.
+TheDesignExchange provides the largest repository of early design stage methods, along with related case studies.
+Our goal is to engage all stakeholders in the design community of practice, and integrating online learning with real case studies to demonstrate the methods.

 Formal design methods have been shown to have high impact on the quality and success of engineered products.
 Due to time constraints, courses can only cover a subset of the most popular methods.
 Thus it can be hard to find the range of potential methods for use in any particular problem.